RazeUrWeapon/FEM-3-col-preview/README.md

 This was my first time trying Sass and installing it via NPM and Gulp.

-Used the CSS function to convert pixels to rem.
+Used the Sass function to convert pixels to rem.
 This is from [Codercoder's YouTube video](https://www.youtube.com/watch?v=NgaV7503dTk&t=954s).

 ```css
 @use "sass:math";